peterhee/classic-iaas-resourcemanager-migration/migaz/readme.md

 - **Copyblobdetails.JSON** - This file contains the Source and Target Storage Accounts with their keys to access them for the blob copy

-- **MIGAZ-&lt;YYYYMMDD&gt;.log** - This file is created in the %USERPROFILE%\appdata\Local\MIGAZ and record each steps processed in the tool
+- **MIGAZ-&lt;YYYYMMDD&gt;.log** - This file is created in the %USERPROFILE%\appdata\Local and record each steps processed in the tool

-- **MIGAZ-XML-&lt;YYYYMMDD&gt;.log** - This file is created in the %USERPROFILE%\appdata\Local\MIGAZ and it is an export of the raw xml captured and processed from the REST API calls
+- **MIGAZ-XML-&lt;YYYYMMDD&gt;.log** - This file is created in the %USERPROFILE%\appdata\Local and it is an export of the raw xml captured and processed from the REST API calls

 <br>
 > Migrating resources with these tool will cause downtime for your classic Virtual Machines.
 If you're looking for platform supported migration, please visit